eradiate/eradiate/docs/rst/contributing.rst

 Adding new regression tests
 ***************************

 Regression tests use a comparison framework providing interfaces for statistical and other metric-based tests.
 Relevant components are listed in the API reference [:mod:`eradiate.test_tools`].

 These tests are based on comparing the results of a computation to a reference, computed on a previous version of the code which was deemed correct by other means.

-To implement tests based on this framework, we provide helper classes which can be imported from the ``regression`` module:
+To implement tests based on this framework, we provide helper classes which can be imported from the :mod:`eradiate.test_tools.regression` module:

 .. code-block:: python

-    import eradiate.test_tools.regession as ttr
+    import eradiate.test_tools.regression as ttr

 Within your test case, you then instantiate one of the subclasses: